scripting/wpIdentity/README.md

 # wordpressIdentity

-Implements OAuth identity with wordpress.com for Node.js apps.
+Implements <a href="https://developer.wordpress.com/docs/wpcc/">OAuth identity</a> with wordpress.com for Node.js apps.

 ### It works